darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 # remove a shortcut

-To remove a keyboard shortcut, single-click on the action you wish to remove it from and press the `backspace` key.
+To remove a keyboard shortcut, single-click on the action you wish to remove it from and press the Backspace key.

 # search for a shortcut action

 A search field is shown at the bottom of the _shortcuts_ tab.
-Enter the text you wish to search for and press `Enter` or click the `search` button.
-Press `Enter` or `search` multiple times to cycle through all matching shortcut actions.
+Enter the text you wish to search for and press Enter or click the _search_ button.
+Press Enter or _search_ multiple times to cycle through all matching shortcut actions.

 # view currently assigned shortcuts

-Press the `H` key in any darktable view to show a list of all shortcuts that are assigned for the current view.
+Press the H key in any darktable view to show a list of all shortcuts that are assigned for the current view.

 # import, export, reset

 You can import your shortcut mappings from or export them to a file.

-Press the “`default`” button to reset all shortcuts to their default state. _Take care when using this option as it is not possible to restore back to a previous state unless you have first exported existing shortcuts to a file or taken a backup of your configuration directory._
+Press the _default_ button to reset all shortcuts to their default state. _Take care when using this option as it is not possible to restore back to a previous state unless you have first exported existing shortcuts to a file or taken a backup of your configuration directory._

 # shortcut categories